 For fifty years, the state of Kerala has been famed, first as a home of Communists, then as a perplexing 'model of development'.
 But why Communists?
 And why development, especially in a place where the economy usually underperformed even lowly national averages?
-Part of an answer e-book lies in the unusual place of women in Kerala and their changing role in the past 200 years.
+Part of an answer lies in the unusual place of women in Kerala and their changing role in the past 200 years.
 Another part lies in the other, often under-analysed focus of this book: media and communication.
-Media and Modernity ponders these questions, first from the perspective of Kerala, often a forerunner of developments elsewhere, and then at an all-India 2012 978-81-7824-362-7 ₹595 320 pp Paperback E-ISBN: 978-81-7824-404-4 Islam Translated Literature, Conversion, and the Arabic Cosmopolis of South and Southeast Asia Ronit Ricci, lecturer, Australian National University
+Media and Modernity ponders these questions, first from the perspective of Kerala, often a forerunner of developments elsewhere, and then at an all-India level.
+2012 978-81-7824-362-7 ₹595 320 pp Paperback E-ISBN: 978-81-7824-404-4 Islam Translated Literature, Conversion, and the Arabic Cosmopolis of South and Southeast Asia Ronit Ricci, lecturer, Australian National University divides of distance and culture.

-In Islam Translated, Ronit Ricci uses the Book of One Thousand Questionsfrom its Arabic original to its adaptations into the Javanese, Malay, and Tamil languages-between the sixteenth and twentieth centuries-as a means to consider connections that linked Muslims across divides of distance and culture.
 Examining the circulation of this Islamic text and its varied literary forms, Ricci explores how processes of literary translation and religious conversion were historically interconnected, mutually dependent, and creatively reformulated within societies making the transition to Islam.
+978-81-7824-333-7 ₹750 336 pp Hardback Rights: Restricted Partitions of Memory, The The Afterlife of the Division of India Edited by Suvir Kaul, Department of English, University of Pennsylvania, USA measures provided to Partition refugees; and the Dalit claim, at the prospect of Partition, to a political community differentiating them from caste-Hindus.
+The power of 'national' monuments to evoke a historical past, and the power of letters to evoke more immediately poignant pasts, are themes in some of the other essays.
+2011 978-81-7824-322-1 ₹695 328 pp Hardback E-ISBN: 978-81-7824-604-8 Ganga and Yamuna River Goddesses and their Symbolism in Indian Temples Heinrich von Stietencron, Professor of Indology and Comparative History of Religion, University of Tuebingen, Germany

+In Islam Translated, Ronit Ricci uses the Book of One Thousand Questionsfrom its Arabic original to its adaptations into the Javanese, Malay and Tamil languages-between the sixteenth and twentieth centuries-as a means to consider connections that linked Muslims across